maewart/pirateisland/README.md

 ### 1.1 Primary Concept
 *Pirate Island* is a puzzle game that challenges a user to navigate a pirate ship through treacherous waters during a lightening storm.
 Each level consists of a piece of sea with obstacles such as rocks, crocodiles and whirlpools that will complicate the navigation.
 The user gets to see the obstacles only for a short time while lightening strikes (e.g. for two seconds) and then has to enter moves (left 5, up 6, right 4 etc.) to get to the treasure island without hitting an obstacle.
 They submit their moves and the game engine returns the result visually, highlighting if they hit an obstacle.
 This obstacle then remains visible and the user gets another go.
 Every unsuccessful attempt to navigate the water results in less treasure points awarded for the level.
 The aim is to complete as many levels as possible with the highest overall score.
+Images of different stages of the basic concept are provided in the attachments.

 ### 1.2 Optional Functionalities